The monsoon rains bring life back to our parched desert. Moisture, green, growing things, and creatures who seem to reanimate when the rains arrive.

 Tarantula Mating Season

-According to Wikipedia, Tarantula mating season begins in June right around the time the monsoons begin, ending sometime in October.
+According to Wikipedia, the mating season of tarantulas begins in June, around the time the monsoons start, and ends sometime in October.

 This is when you're most likely to see male tarantulas roaming around trying to find a mate.
 Male tarantulas are typically smaller and darker than females.
 The males are pretty dedicated to their quests.
 They have been known to travel several miles as they follow pheromone trails left by the females.